Two dead as XPT derails in Victoria

 The Country Fire Authority said the diesel locomotive and five carriages derailed near Wallan station, 45km north of Melbourne, on the North East line about 7.45pm on Thursday.

-Emergency services are at the scene and the rail lines between Melbourne and Sydney have been closed.
+Emergency services attended the scene and the rail lines between Melbourne and Sydney were closed.

-At least three helicopters have been deployed to a scene the CFA described as “very chaotic at this stage”.
+At least three helicopters were deployed to a scene the CFA described as “very chaotic at this stage”.

 The train, which had left Central Station in Sydney at 7.40am, had been due to arrive at Southern Cross Station in Melbourne at 6.30pm.